mindadeepam/deep-learning/awesome-papers/clip.md

 ## new terms

-- linear probing: keeping the bacbone fixed and training a small classifier head on top. (opposed to finetuning where backbone weights are also finetuned)
+- linear probing: keeping the backbone fixed and training a small classifier head on top. (opposed to finetuning where backbone weights are also finetuned).
+For linear probing, the authors used only the CLIP’s Image Encoder to get the image features and fed them into a linear classifier.
 - zero shot classification
 - contrastive learning
 - few shot learning